medic/cht-docs/content/en/apps/tutorials/application-settings.md

 *Roles* define permissions for users to perform access a group of app features and functionality.

-*[Replication depth](https://docs.communityhealthtoolkit.org/apps/guides/performance/replication/#depth)* is the number of levels a specific user role is able to replicate on their application.
+*Replication* is when users download a copy of the data on to their device. *[Replication depth](https://docs.communityhealthtoolkit.org/apps/guides/performance/replication/#depth)* refers to the number of levels within a hierarchy a specific user role is able to replicate.

 *[A transition](https://docs.communityhealthtoolkit.org/core/overview/transitions/)* is javascript code that runs when a document is changed.
 A transition can edit the changed doc or do anything server side code can do for that matter.

 ## Required Resources

-You should have a functioning CHT instance and have medic-conf installed locally.
-Read [How to set up a CHT local configuration environment](setting_up_local_configuration_environment.md)
+You should have a functioning CHT instance and have medic-conf installed locally. {{< see-also page="apps/tutorials/local-setup" title="How to set up a CHT local configuration environment" >}}

 ## Implementation Steps